- Primary Legislation - Special Educational Needs and Disability Act (Northern Ireland) 2016 (the 2016 Act)

 The 2016 Act is the first building block in the new SEN Framework, and it received Royal Assent in March 2016.
 The Act places new duties on Boards of Governors, the Education Authority (EA) and health and social services authorities, and provides new rights for parents and children over compulsory school age.

-Section 6 came into operation on 30 September 2016 – Commencement Order No 1
+• Section 6 (Assessment of needs: reduction in time limits) came into operation on 30 September 2016 – Commencement Order No 1.

-Section 1 came into operation on 18 December 2020 – Commencement Order No 2
+• Section 1 (Duty of Authority to have regard to the views of the child) came into operation on 18 December 2020 – Commencement Order No 2.

 2. New draft SEN Regulations

-The new Regulations, when they are made by the NI Assembly, will provide a strengthened legislative base for delivering a more responsive and effective SEN Framework.
+The new draft SEN Regulations will provide a strengthened legislative base for delivering a more responsive and effective SEN Framework.

 3. New draft SEN Code of Practice

-The new Code of Practice translates the new draft SEN law into clear and practical guidance for those involved in identifying and assessing children who have, or may have, SEN and for those who provide special educational provision for children with SEN. It will support them in ensuring the right SEN provision is given to help each child fulfil their potential.
+The new draft Code of Practice translates the new draft SEN Regulations into clear and practical guidance for those involved in identifying and assessing children who have, or may have SEN and for those who provide special educational provision for children with SEN. It will support them in ensuring the right SEN provision is given to help each child fulfil their potential.
+The new Code of Practice requires the new Regulations to be made before it can become operational.

 Public Consultation on the new draft Regulations and the new draft Code of Practice